Daedalus9/tinfoilrd/README.md

-# Auto update json for tinfoil's shop
+# Auto update JSON for tinfoil's shop
 Add this for auto update available shops on tinfoil, without manually adding them

 ## How to use